-Another large YouTube channel is Top5Gaming with over 5 million subscribers.
-As the name suggests, this channel is in the gaming niche and they also focus on listicle videos.
+Another large YouTube channel is Top5Gaming, with over 5 million subscribers.
+As the name suggests, this channel is in the gaming niche, and they also focus on listicle videos.

 9. Law of Attraction Coaching

-This channel makes motivational videos and these types of videos can be easily outsourced as all of the video and audio material is either gathered for fair use, or you can hire a voiceover artist with an epic-sounding voice.
+This channel makes motivational videos, which can be easily outsourced as all of the video and audio material is either gathered for fair use or you can hire a voiceover artist with an epic-sounding voice.

 10. Economics Explained

 All of the video footage is stock footage, and you can get a script written and voiced for less than $100.

-Listicle videos are the easiest to outsource and by using either animation software or stock footage, you don’t have to be on camera.
+Listicle videos are the easiest to outsource, and by using animation software or stock footage, you don’t have to be on camera.

-Once you have at least 1000 subscribers and 4000 hours of watch time, you can then join the YouTube Partner Program and monetize your videos with ads.
+Once you have at least 1000 subscribers and 4000 hours of watch time, you can join the YouTube Partner Program and monetize your videos with ads.

-First, you need to decide on a channel niche, this can be anything from pets to finance, but I recommend sticking with something you have an interest in as this will make researching video ideas a lot more interesting and you’ll stick with it for longer.
+First, you need to decide on a channel niche, this can be anything from pets to finance, but I recommend sticking with something you have an interest in as this will make researching video ideas a lot more interesting.

 Then, you can follow this guide on how to create your YouTube channel.